TITLE Assistant Director of Facilities Management, Custodial

 Education: A high school diploma or the equivalent is required; a bachelor’s degree is preferred.

-Effort: Requires the ability to inspect the cleanliness of facilities by physically examining each building.
-Some climbing, bending and reaching is required.
+Effort: The ability to move throughout campus, including stairs in all buildings, to inspect the cleanliness of facilities is required.
+Some climbing, bending, and reaching is required.

 Other: Scope of the position requires responding to custodial emergencies or other unforeseen situations around-the-clock.

 1. Ensures that all University facilities are maintained in a manner which provides a clean and safe environment by developing departmental procedures and guidelines which address these objectives, directing the priorities for daily work assignments, including special projects and support for campus events, supervising the activities of custodial personnel, anticipating requirements for exceptional efforts and developing appropriate contingency plans, and inspecting the quality of work performed.

 2. Ensures that custodial services meet the established guidelines by developing long range plans for the replacement of equipment, training, staffing, and contract services.